The Four Horsemen of the Apocalypse (1921 film): Production

 Alice Terry was cast as Julio's lover, Marguerite.
 She would marry Ingram that same year.

-Metro paid Ibanez $20,000 and 10% of the gross earnings for the rights to adapt his novel.
-The film took six months to shoot, cost $80,000, and had a cast of 72 "principal players."
+Metro paid Ibañez $20,000 and 10% of the gross earnings for the rights to adapt his novel.
+The film took six months to shoot, cost $800,000, and had a cast of 72 "principal players."
 Valentino was paid only $350 a week, which was much less than other players.
 To add to his troubles, he also had to provide his own costumes, which cost thousands.
 The French Marne village was constructed at Griffith Park, in Los Angeles.
 In the scenes between Julio and Marguerite, Valentino and Terry spoke French to impress lip readers.
 Valentino was fluent in French, as his mother was French.

-Mathis also injected some early depictions of alternative lifestyles.
-The film featured a scene with German officers coming down the stairs in drag.
+Mathis also injected some early depictions of LGBTQ+ individuals and the breaking of gender norms into the picture.
+The camera alights ever so briefly on what appears to be a pair of lesbians sitting together at the tango club, and features a scene with German officers coming down the stairs in drag.
 Of the scene, Mathis would later tell the Los Angeles Times, "I had the German officers coming down the stairs with women's clothing on.
 To hundreds of people that meant no more than a masquerade party.
 To those who have lived and read, and who understand life, that scene stood out as one of the most terrific things in the picture."